tabishnaqvi1311/course.ai-prototype/README.md

 # Introduction

-This project uses AI to generate courses and hosts these projects on a website called 'courses.ai'.
+This project uses AI to generate courses and hosts these courses on a website called 'courses.ai'.

 # What did I use?